 Green Chef doesn’t have a meal personalization quiz.
 In other words, you choose your meals yourself, which may have its advantages.
 Many recipes support ingredient swaps, letting you customize individual meals with upgraded proteins.

-Hungryroot has 1 of the best filters I’ve ever seen.
-It makes navigating the site and tailoring your menu a breeze.
-If you land on the Recipes page, you can tailor a vegan, vegetarian, pescatarian, or gluten-free diet among others in a single click.
-The service also has a Groceries filter which filters based on Featured, Protein, Spice Level, and Dietary Needs – much like the Recipe filter.
+On the Recipes page, you can tailor a vegan, vegetarian, pescatarian, or gluten-free diet, among others, in a single click.
+The service also has a Grocery filter, which filters based on Featured, Protein, Spice Level, and Dietary Needs – much like the Recipe filter.

-Green Chef lacks a filtering system.
+Green Chef lacks a sophisticated filtering system.
 On the bright side, it has tags pointing out the key features of every dish.
 But you'll still have to check out for yourself whether the meal is, for example, soy-, egg-, or peanut-free.

 Green Chef uses labels to bring unique and other special meals to your attention.
 These are Earth Month for meals containing sustainable ingredients and self-explanatory 10-Min Lunches and Chef’s Choice.
 A few Chef’s Choice meals weekly is a Green Chef outstanding feature.
 These dishes are ideal for a special occasion like a romantic dinner or some celebration.

 Each company notes that it processes most (or even all) of its ingredients in the same facility.
 This leads to the possibility of cross-contamination even for foods that are supposed to be completely free of some ingredients.
-In light of that, you might want to avoid using either company if you have severe allergies.
-Check out our 10 Best Allergy-Friendly Meal Delivery Services review for alternatives.
+However, for gluten specifically, Green Chef is validated by the Gluten Free Safe Spot by the Gluten Free Food Service (GFFS).

-In summary, Hungryroot has more advanced personalization tools than Green Chef.
-But, in my case, the quiz failed to produce a satisfactory result.
 At the beginning of the quiz, I mentioned that we are a family of 3 – 2 adults and a child under the age of 4.
 I pointed out that I want to get breakfasts, lunches, and dinners for each day of the week and some snacks and sweets.

 Green Chef works with local and family farms and craft economies.
 The company carefully selects its food production partners, prioritizing those who practice high animal welfare standards.